liannebaff/liannebaff/README.md

 ---

 ### 💼 Currently Working On
-📊 Completing a Data Technician Skills Bootcamp with Just IT.  <br>
 🧠 Levelling up my Python, SQL and dashboard skills. <br>
 🥇 Completing the Google Data Analytics Certificate. <br>
 🌱 Growing my portfolio one project at a time.